clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

 |CL-ATTR| includes a telemetry and analytics solution (also known as telemetrics) as part of the OS, which records events of interest and reports them back to the development team using the telemetrics client daemons.
 End users can enable or disable the telemetry client component of |CL| and also redirect where records are sent if they wish to collect records for themselves by using their own telemetry backend server.

-This tutorial walks you through creating a telemetry enabled app on your local |CL| machine.
-The tutorial will show you how to send your own custom records to any telemetry backend server.
+This tutorial walks you through setting up a telemetry backend server to manage your records, and using the telemetry API to add telemetry to your own applications.

 Prerequisites